-Gain an understanding of the scope, challenges and possibilities of applying life cycle assessment to decision-making processes.
+Gain an understanding of the scope, challenges, and possibilities in applying life cycle assessment to decision-making processes.

 This is an introductory course on life cycle assessment.
 Participants will learn the steps involved and gain an understanding of the scope, challenges and possibilities in applying life cycle assessment to decision-making processes.
 Participants will also be introduced to the emerging application of LCAs to support Environmental Product Declarations (EPDs) based on Product Category Rules (PCRs).